 LAKE MANAGEMENT TREATMENT COMMITTEE

-The Lake Management-Treatment Committee and our key lake management partners met on April 3, 2024.
-Clear Water Lake Management (our herbicide applicator) and Zero Gravity (aerial drone guidance) were at the meeting to help us review the 2023 results and do planning for 2024.
-The 2024 treatment plan will include a combination of ProcellaCOR, 2,4-D and benthic barriers.
-We plan to continue to treat the aquatic invasive species Eurasian Watermilfoil (EWM) twice this year, as usual, to improve the quality of the lakes for boating, etc., using advanced technology to precisely target the treatment to where it is needed.
-The 2024 plan is to treat approximately the same total area as in 2023 (e.g. 9 acres).
-Some areas were treated in 2023 that will not require treatment this year.
-The areas treated with ProcellaCOR were especially successful.
+The Lake Management-Treatment Committee and our key lake management partners met on April 1, 2026.
+Clear Water Lake Management (our herbicide applicator) and Zero Gravity (aerial drone guidance) were at the meeting to help us review the 2025 results and plan for 2026.
+The 2026 treatment plan will include a combination of ProcellaCOR and 2,4-D. We plan to continue treating the aquatic invasive species Eurasian Watermilfoil (EWM) twice this year, as usual, to improve lake quality for boating, etc., using drone-based aerial guidance to precisely target treatment where EWM is present.
+We only treat where EWM is found on treatment days.
+The 2026 plan is to treat approximately the same total area as in 2025 (e.g., 11 acres).
+The areas treated with ProcellaCOR in 2025 were especially successful.
 Many of the sites that previously contained the aquatic invasive species Eurasian Watermilfoil (EWM) are growing native plants now that the Eurasian Watermilfoil is gone.
-Some areas were treated successfully in past years, but now the Eurasian Watermilfoil has returned, requiring treatment in 2024.
-Treatment dates for 2024 are Tuesday, June 25, 2024, and Tuesday, July 30, 2024.
-The rain date will be the next day, if necessary.
-The Long Lake Association (LLA) is also planning a second benthic barrier pilot in Long Lake in 2024.
+Some areas were successfully treated in past years, but Eurasian Watermilfoil has now returned, requiring treatment in 2025.
+Treatment dates for 2026 are Tuesday, June 23, 2026, and Tuesday, July 28, 2026.

-The Long Lake Association (LLA) continuously evaluates new potential treatments to best control Eurasian Watermilfoil (EWM) while minimizing any impacts on the lakes and people using the lakes.
-Based on this objective, the LLA will increase the usage of ProcellaCOR EC in Long and Mickey Lakes in June 2024 to control EWM due to the very positive results thus far.
+The Long Lake Association (LLA) continuously evaluates new potential treatments to best control Eurasian Watermilfoil (EWM) while minimizing impacts on the lakes and the people who use them.
+Based on this objective, the LLA will increase the use of ProcellaCOR EC in Long and Mickey Lakes in June 2024 to control EWM, given the very positive results thus far.

-- ProcellaCOR EC reduces chemical usage through more extended control.
-Less product is required for treatment since ProcellaCOR EC has a unique formula that requires a 40x-100x less active ingredient that still achieves significantly longer control.
+• ProcellaCOR EC reduces chemical usage through more extended control.
+Less product is required for treatment because ProcellaCOR EC has a unique formula that uses 40x-100x less active ingredient while still achieving significantly longer control.
 A “Reduced Risk” classification from the EPA is designed to reduce risk to our health, non-target plants, and water supply.
 The EPA says ProcellaCOR EC is “practically non-toxic” to animals and humans.

-- ProcellaCOR EC has a short half-life (when it takes half of the active ingredient to degrade) of only 6 hours and quickly dissipates with the water column.
+• ProcellaCOR EC has a short half-life (the time it takes for half of the active ingredient to degrade) of only 6 hours and quickly dissipates in the water column.
 Typically, ProcellaCOR EC is not expected to be detectable in the water within 24 hours of treatment.

-It should be noted that ProcellaCOR is cost-effective in shallow water applications but becomes prohibitively expensive in deeper water applications.
-Therefore, the LLA intends to focus its efforts on coming up with the best possible hybrid approach to EWM treatment, including other solutions like benthic barriers.
+It should be noted that ProcellaCOR is cost-effective in shallow-water applications but becomes prohibitively expensive in deeper-water applications.
+Therefore, the LLA intends to focus its efforts on developing the best possible hybrid approach to EWM treatment, including other solutions such as benthic barriers.

 INVASIVE SPECIES FUNDING